Italian State vs Yesmoke

 Until a few years ago, 95% of the cigarettes sold on the Italian market were produced in Italy.
 Today, in 2010, 99% of the cigarettes sold in Italy, a sector worth 14 billion euro a year in tax revenue, is the property of a cartel of foreign companies, and they have moved almost all the production to other countries.
 These companies divide up a profit of 2 billion 400 million euro every year, happily eluding Italian taxes.
 Completing this incredible scenario, there is the Spanish firm Logista, that has the monopoly of the cigarette distribution.

 - In Italy, do they smoke Italian cigarettes?
 Yes, but only “imported” ones

 - When Big Tobacco “Goes on Strike”, the State Capitulates

 The “Minimum Price” was introduced in Italy, France, Ireland and Austria in 2005; it was abolished by the European Court of Justice with its sentences of 4 March 2010, against France, Ireland and Austria, and … Read more »

 A private company takes the place of the State and uncovers another of the many Italian violations worthy of the Guinness book of Records.
 According to Yesmoke's allegations, the Autonomous Administration of the State Monopolies (Amministrazione … Read more »

-Yesmoke is the only Italian producer opposed to the pack containing ten cigarettes.
-Off-limits in the United States, in the European Union and in most of the countries of the third world because it fosters the … Read more »
+Off-limits in the United States, in the European Union and in most of the countries of the third world because it fosters the brand loyalty of young people, the ten-cigarette pack persists in Italy, in … Read more »

 If cigarette manufacturers agree on price increases, they condition according to their desires the periodic increase of the “Minimum price” of cigarettes and the minimum excise tax applied to them in Italy.
 The “Minimum price” … Read more »